• Skip to primary navigation

 You can some fresh rosemary in place of the rosemary bread!

-Instead of pork sausage, use chicken sausage or turkey sausage-- it's up to your personal preference.
+Instead of pork sausage, use chicken sausage or turkey sausage– it’s up to your personal preference.
 You can also substitute turkey stock or vegetable broth for the chicken stock.

 Or, forego the sausage completely for a meatless stuffing!